casualcore/casual/README.md

 * COBOL bindings
 * some redesign of internal parts (for maintainability)

 We've done some field tests

 * 1 XATMI domain (no inter-domain communications)
-* 2 types of resources: IBM db2 and casual-queue
+* 2 types of resources - IBM db2 and casual-queue
 * Performance is good
 * Scalability is really good, hence we feel confident that the basic design is good.